 Recent and Older tabs display alerts sorted by their severity.
 Alerts can be Critical, High, Warning or Notification in severity.
-Critical alerts have the highest severity because of the nature of its impact.
+Critical alerts have the highest severity because of the nature of their impact.
 Muted alerts and alerts with severity as Notification are not displayed on the Recent and Older tabs.

-Recent tab is the active tab when you access alerts on the Manage Alerts page.
+The recent tab is the active tab when you access alerts on the Manage Alerts page.
 Only those alerts which are Critical in severity or were generated within the last 14 days are displayed on this tab.
 Critical alerts continue to appear in the Recent tab until the cause of the alert is resolved.

 Alerts with severity as High or Warning that were created 14 days ago or before are displayed on this tab. inSync does not send emails for any alert in the Older tab.